 What happens afterwards?

-- The electrodes will be removed and your child’s head will be cleaned with warm water.
-You may wish to bring a brush or comb with you to tidy their hair.
+- The electrodes will be removed and your child’s head cleaned with warm water.
+You may wish to bring a brush or comb with you to tidy your child’s hair.
 Any residue of paste can be removed by shampooing the hair at home.

-- Once your child has left the ward the recording will be reviewed by the Clinical Physiologist and then by a member of the medical team who will send a report to the doctor who referred your child for the sleep EEG.
+- Once your child has left the department the recording will be reviewed by the physiologist and then by a member of the medical team or senior physiologist who will send a report to the doctor who referred your child for the Sleep EEG.
 This usually takes up to two weeks.

-Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Neurophysiology Department on: Tel: (01482) 675339/675388
+Should you require further advice on the issues contained in this leaflet, please do not hesitate to contact the Neurophysiology Department (01482) 675339 / 675388